raystack/dagger/docs/advance/post_processor.md

 All the post processors mentioned in this doc can be applied in a sequential manner, which enables you to get information from multiple different external data sources and apply as many transformers as required.
 The output of one processor will be the input for the other and the final result will be pushed to the configured sink.

 # Flow of Execution
-In the flow of Post Processors, External Post Processors, Internal Post Processors and Transformers can be applied sequentially via config.
+In the flow of Post Processors, all types of processors viz; External Post Processors, Internal Post Processors and Transformers can be applied sequentially via config.
 The output of one Post Processor will be the input of the next one.
 The input SQL is executed first before any of the Post Processors and the Post Processors run only on the output of the SQL.
 Here is an example of a simple use case that can be solved using Post Processor and sample Data flow Diagrams for that.

 * Let's assume that you want to find cashback given for a particular order number from an external API endpoint.
 You can use an [HTTP external post-processor](post_processor.md#http) for this.
 Here is a basic Data flow diagram.